 The per capita income in Dewey-Humboldt in 2018 was $27,043, which is upper middle income relative to Arizona, and middle income relative to the rest of the US.
 This equates to an annual income of $108,172 for a family of four.
 However, Dewey-Humboldt contains both very wealthy and poor people as well.

 Dewey-Humboldt is a somewhat ethnically-diverse town.
 The people who call Dewey-Humboldt home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Dewey-Humboldt residents report their race to be White, followed by Black or African-American.
+The greatest number of Dewey-Humboldt residents report their race to be White, followed by Native American.
 Dewey-Humboldt also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.61% of the town’s residents.
-Important ancestries of people in Dewey-Humboldt include English, Irish, Norwegian, and Italian.
+People of Hispanic or Latino origin account for 10.64% of the town’s residents.
+Important ancestries of people in Dewey-Humboldt include German, Irish, English, Italian, and French.

 The most common language spoken in Dewey-Humboldt is English.
-Other important languages spoken here include Spanish and Native American languages.
+Other important languages spoken here include Spanish and Italian.